zero-one01/pass-winmenu/README.md

 Pass-winmenu is built against .NET Framework 4.5.2, which should already be installed on every version of Windows since Windows 7.

+Git support is provided by LibGit2Sharp, which requires some native dependencies which are contained within the release builds.

+For convenience, the release builds also contain a portable GPG installation, which pass-winmenu uses by default.
+If you already have GPG installed, you can delete the `lib/GnuPG` directory and all its contents, and edit the config file to point pass-winmenu to your GPG installation.
+Future releases will also provide a version without GPG.

 ## Setup

 Setup is as easy as downloading the zip file for the latest release and extracting it anywhere you want.